 The pumpkin was placed on a bespoke fixture to further ensure stability of the pumpkin throughout the measurement process.

-Once captured, the high-density point-cloud data is processed into a mesh of these points, as shown in the image below:
+Once captured, the high-density point-cloud data is processed into a mesh of these points.

 Our experienced team use GOM Inspect industrial software to work with the scan data for all projects captured by our automated ATOS Scan Box and our manual GOM measurement systems.